St. Marks, Florida: History

 Limestone quarried here by the Spanish helped to make the St. Marks Light lighthouse, constructed about 1830 by the U.S. government.
 The lighthouse stands, after a couple of reconstructions, at the mouth of the river six miles from town and accessible by road.
 The lighthouse is, like San Marcos de Apalache, on the National Register of Historic Places.

 St. Marks was a seaport for all of Middle Florida and lower Georgia during this early period.
 Ellen Call Long, on her way to Tallahassee, described the port about 1830 as "a quaint little village, amphibious-like, consisting of a few dwelling houses, stores, etc., mostly built on stilts or piles, as if ready to launch when wind or tide prevailed."

 A railroad often cited as Florida's first connected the port of St. Marks with the territorial capital, Tallahassee, some 20 miles inland.
 The line, the Tallahassee Railroad, was constructed about 1836, and until the Civil War it served in the export of Middle Florida's cotton through St. Marks.

 The capacity of the St. Marks port was limited, and it was surpassed in the 19th century by the larger port of Apalachicola, served by the Thomasville, Tallahassee and Gulf Railroad via Carrabelle, Florida.

+The City of St. Marks was officially incorporated as a municipality in 1963.

 The now-abandoned rail line serves as Tallahassee-St. Marks Historic Railroad State Trail, a paved 16 mile bicycle and equestrian trail terminating at the St. Marks waterfront.

-This section of the coast was damaged by the big storm surge of Hurricane Dennis in 2005.
+On July 10, 2005, the section of the coast was damaged by the big storm surge associated with Hurricane Dennis, severely flooded the town, causing major damage to local businesses and homes.
 As on other occasions in its history, St. Marks was flooded badly with saltwater.